lazzzis/sherry/packages/docs/docs/README.md

 By running this command, Sherry will try to find a cached version of sherry-nm, which will be downloaded from npm if it is not already cached.
 Then, Sherry will generate a new project in the my-node-module directory in the current directory based on `sherry-config.js` in the generator.

-Since sherry-nm is also placed on Github, you can also use the generator from there:
+Since sherry-nm is also placed on Github, you can also use this generator from Github:

 ```bash
 Sherry sherry/sao-nm my-node-module